 What SEO Tools to Use

-For the serious website owner, invest in a subscription to top SEO tools like SEMrush or Ahrefs.
+For the serious website owner, invest in a subscription to top SEO tools like SEMrush.
 Your site will thank you for years to come and if you use them well, you’ll be laughing all the way to the bank despite the monthly subscription rates.